Youth Leadership and Teacher Professional Development Program with Bosnia and Herzegovina

 - An educational and cultural field trip to Washington, D.C.

-Program participants will return to Bosnia and Herzegovina with the intention to apply the knowledge, skills, and abilities gained from the program to directly benefit their communities.
-In Bosnia and Herzegovina, program participants will collaborate with at their peers to develop and implement their own community service projects.
+The 126 total program participants have returned to Bosnia and Herzegovina with the intention to apply the knowledge, skills, and abilities gained from the program to directly benefit their communities.
+In Bosnia and Herzegovina, program participants are collaborated with their peers to develop and implement their own community service projects.

 Examples of service projects implemented by Alumni of FIUTS hosted YLP programs include: